oze4/godaddygo/README.md

 <br />

 <small>Pull requests welcome!
-We plan on slowly integrating each GoDaddy endpoint</small>
+We would like to eventually support each GoDaddy API endpoint, not just domain/DNS related tasks</small>

 ## Installation